Timeout Asynchronous Session Types: Safe Asynchronous Mixed-Choice For Timed Interactions: Conclusion

 We have shown how timing constraints provide an intuitive way of integrating mixed-choice into asynchronous (binary) session types.
 There are many conceivable ways to realise mixed-choice using programming primitives.
 However, our integration with time, embodied in TOAST, offers new capabilities for modelling timeouts which sit at the heart of protocols and are a widely-used idiom in programming practice.
 To provide a bridge to programming languages, we provide a timed session calculus enriched with a \recvafter\ pattern and process timers, providing the means to implement a timeout process and its dual.

 Taken altogether, we have lifted a long-standing restriction on asynchronous session types by allowing for safe mixed-choice, through the judicious application of timing constraints.
 In this extended version of~\cite{Pears2023}, we have established a means of type-checking our processes with TOAST.
-Additionally, we have shown that processes that are well-typed by our type system adhere to subject reduction (\Cref{thm:subject_reduction}) which means that any step the system can take will maintain the shape of a well-typed system.
-Subject reductions guarantees that when an action happens, its sender, receiver, label, payload, and timing all conform to the types.
+Additionally, we have shown that processes that are well-typed by our type system adhere to subject reduction (\Cref{thm:subject_reduction}) which means that any step the system takes maintains the shape of a well-typed system.
+Subject reduction guarantees that when an action happens, its sender, receiver, label, payload, and timing all conform to the types.